Directional Photocurrent Generated by Quantum Interference Control

 These results clearly show that the QuIC processes produce an electrical current in the direction of the polarization of the incident fields when they are co-linearly polarized.
 By using two sets of orthogonal electrodes, we exclude the possibility that the results are just due to a polarization dependent reduction in the QuIC current but rather must be due to the directionality of the current.
 The narrower angular distribution of the 2 + 3 QuIC signal as compared to the 1 + 2 QuIC signal shows that it is generated in a well-defined direction.
 Higher order processes will have even narrower angular distributions.

-The micron-scale distance over which we observe the QuIC current is much longer than the tens to hundreds of nanometers scale associated with ballistic transport in gallium arsenide and related compounds.
+The sub-micron to micron scale distance over which we observe the QuIC current is much longer than the tens to hundreds of nanometers scale associated with ballistic transport in gallium arsenide and related compounds.
 However, the conditions are very different.
 Ballistic transport describes the evolution of the energy and momentum of electrons with a thermal energy distribution that are initially at rest prior to an electric field being switched on.
-In contrast, QuIC injects electrons with a highly non-thermal distribution, a large initial momentum, and no applied electric field.
+In contrast, QuIC injects electrons with a transient highly non-thermal distribution, a large initial momentum, and no applied electric field.
+Due to the lack of an applied electric field, scattered carriers do not contribute to the QuIC current; it is solely due to ballistic carriers, whereas in a traditional transport measurement, scattered carriers contribute to a diffusive current because of the applied electric field.
 Thus, it is not surprising that the relevant length scales are significantly different.
 Indeed, our results provide a new avenue for testing and quantifying some of the underlying assumptions of transport theory.
 For example, transport models often assume energy dependent energy relaxation and momentum relaxation rates that are typically indirectly inferred from experimental measurements.
 Detailed studies of how our observations depend on sample temperature, geometry and material composition could provide a direct test of these assumptions and measurement of the relevant parameters.

 Optical measurements are typically insensitive to the details of band structure, which usually need to be characterized using methods such as angle resolved photoemission spectroscopy to provide sensitivity to both the energy and direction in momentum space.
 Our results provide a path towards optical measurements that can probe specific regions in momentum space without needing to generate and analyze photoelectrons.